TienDatCactus/thegamegate/README.md

-# GameHub 🎮
+# theGameGate 🎮

-Welcome to GameHub, your ultimate destination for buying and selling games online!
-With GameHub, you can browse through a wide selection of games, manage your profile, and interact with other gamers in a seamless and intuitive platform.
+Welcome to theGameGate, your ultimate destination for buying and selling games online!
+With theGameGate, you can browse through a wide selection of games, manage your profile, and interact with other gamers in a seamless and intuitive platform.

 ## Introduction

-GameHub is a web application built using Java, JSTL, HTML, CSS, and JavaScript.
+theGameGate is a web application built using Java, JSTL, HTML, CSS, and JavaScript.
 It provides a user-friendly interface for buying and selling games, as well as managing user profiles and game listings.

 ## Features